If you are a grandparent raising grandchildren, you probably have a good grasp of the issues involved

 AARP has partnered with several other organizations to bring you this site, which enables you to get a fact sheet for your particular state.
 In addition to statistics about grandparents raising grandchildren in your state, the fact sheet includes lists of helpful organizations, information about kinship care and a listing of public benefits, all tailored for residents of your state.
 A national fact sheet is also available.
 The site is updated at least once a year.

+The Child Welfare League of America (CWLA) has been very active in directing attention to issues of kinship care.
 This site includes state fact sheets and pages on financial resources, kinship adoption and other items of interest to grandparents raising grandchildren.

 CANGRANDS is a not-for-profit organization that supports all kinship caregivers who live in Canada.
 The site provides advice about legal and health issues as well as being a source of emotional support.
 Members receive newsletters, can participate in chats and can learn how to start a support group in their area.